 Remove or quit your bad habits

 Be careful with this advice though.
 Stopping bad habits can only be good for your body and therefore your physical preparation for hiking.
 However, drastically stopping this type of behavior can also be harmful because it can reduce your motivation and distract you.
+In this case, it is preferable to reduce the frequency of the appearance of bad habits rather than to eliminate them:

-- For cigarettes: avoid smoking before and after physical training.
+• For Cigarettes: Avoid smoking before and after physical training.
 Indeed, before exercise, tobacco will quickly make you out of breath.
 After sport, the puffs of smoke enter your lungs in greater quantity, which is very harmful.

-- For alcohol: avoid leaving in the evening and having a hangover.
+• For Alcohol: Avoid leaving in the evening and having a hangover.
 Indeed, this will directly affect your motivation and you risk not following your training schedule.

-- For stress: if you cannot eliminate stressful situations, take at least a quarter of an hour a day to practice relaxation so that you can evacuate the accumulated stress.
+• For Stress: If you cannot eliminate stressful situations, take at least a quarter of an hour a day to practice relaxation so that you can evacuate the accumulated stress.
 Jogging can also be the ideal solution to release your stress and prepare you physically for your future hike.

 Readjust your diet

 A balanced diet is an essential step in your physical preparation because it helps to get your body back in shape and allows it to be better able to withstand intense sporting demands.
+If you’re unsure about how to readjust your diet, I recommend consulting with a dietician.
+They can provide a tailored solution that suits your individual needs without causing frustration.

 Get enough sleep